StarterSquad/circle-decisions/README.md

 To drive the governance of the Squads community we want to record agreements and their review process.

-Those agreements are initiated by a community member (the maintainer) in form of a Proposal, and all other members can contribue to it.
+Those agreements are initiated by a community member (the maintainer) in form of a Proposal, and all other members can contribute to it.

 The Proposal will be up for debate until no objections are raised and a final agreement is reached.